Skip to content

 required

-output_schema Dict[str, Any]
+output_schema dict[str, Any]

 **kwargs

-Additional configuration options: - model: LLM model to use (default: from config) - batch_prompt: Template for processing multiple documents in a single prompt - max_batch_size: Maximum number of documents to process in a single batch - optimize: Flag to enable operation optimization (default: True) - recursively_optimize: Flag to enable recursive optimization (default: False) - sample: Number of samples to use for the operation - tools: List of tool definitions for LLM use - validate: List of Python expressions to validate output - num_retries_on_validate_failure: Number of retry attempts (default: 0) - gleaning: Configuration for LLM-based refinement - drop_keys: List of keys to drop from input - timeout: Timeout for each LLM call in seconds (default: 120) - max_retries_per_timeout: Maximum retries per timeout (default: 2) - litellm_completion_kwargs: Additional parameters for LiteLLM - skip_on_error: Skip operation if LLM returns error (default: False) - bypass_cache: Bypass cache for this operation (default: False)
+Additional configuration options: - model: LLM model to use (default: from config) - batch_prompt: Template for processing multiple documents in a single prompt - max_batch_size: Maximum number of documents to process in a single batch - optimize: Flag to enable operation optimization (default: True) - recursively_optimize: Flag to enable recursive optimization (default: False) - sample: Number of samples to use for the operation - tools: List of tool definitions for LLM use - validate: List of Python expressions to validate output - num_retries_on_validate_failure: Number of retry attempts (default: 0) - gleaning: Configuration for LLM-based refinement - drop_keys: List of keys to drop from input - timeout: Timeout for each LLM call in seconds (default: 120) - max_retries_per_timeout: Maximum retries per timeout (default: 2) - litellm_completion_kwargs: Additional parameters for LiteLLM - skip_on_error: Skip operation if LLM returns error (default: False) - bypass_cache: Bypass cache for this operation (default: False) - n: Number of outputs to generate for each input (synthetic data generation)

 {}